yogeshdatir/Todo-Drag-n-Drop/Notes.md

 ---
 9. <u>**To add the styling**</u> to the `droppable` and `draggable` components, **`snapshot`** state in `droppable` and `draggable` children function is used.
 **`isDragging`** for `draggable` and **`isDraggingOver`** for `droppable` are provided to styled components as props which can be used for conditional styling.
+---
+10. `onDragStart` and `onDragUpdate` callbacks can also be used to trigger any changes on start and during the drag.
+---

+11. We can <u>**add custom drag handle**</u> like shown in the picture.
+To make it functional, add the `provided.dragHandleProps` props to the custom component.
+Wherever these props are provided that component can be used as drag handle.
+---